Skarlso/godevelopment/README.md

 Originally I'm using this environment to develop Docker, so I need docker setup as well.
 This installs docker-engine and adds vagrant user to the sudo docker group so docker can be called without sudo.

-In order to do that, please uncomment this line in Vagrantfile:
+In order to do that, please set the following environment variable:
 ```
-#config.vm.provision "shell", path: "install_docker.sh"
+export INSTALL_DOCKER=true
 ```

 Otto